South Korea reports 169 new coronavirus cases, including first U.S. soldier

 A twelfth death from the virus was reported on Wednesday, according to the Joongang Ilbo newspaper.

-Around 80 percent of the country’s cases - including at the disability centre - are linked to the Daegu church, and to a hospital in nearby Cheongdo County, which some members are believed to have visited.
+Around 80% of the country’s cases - including at the disability centre - are linked to the Daegu church, and to a hospital in nearby Cheongdo County, which some church members are believed to have visited.

-The church said it had agreed to provide the government with contact details for all of its members and people in trainee programmes, on the understanding that the information would not be made public.
+The church said it had agreed to provide the government with contact details for all of its members and people in trainee programmes, on the understanding the information would not be made public.

-“We have obtained a list of 212,000 number of the Shincheonji believers from the church last night,” vice health minister Kim Gang-lip said at a briefing on Wednesday.
+“We have obtained a list of 212,000 number of the Shincheonji believers from the church last night,” vice health minister Kim Gang-lip told a media briefing.

-“We will pass the list to local governments,” he said.
 “Local governments will check whether the believers have respiratory or fever related symptoms and visit their homes to test them.”

-The coronavirus is believed to have originated in China before spreading to dozens of other countries and territories.
+The disease is believed to have originated in a market selling wildlife in the Chinese city of Wuhan late last year and has infected about 80,000 people and killed more than 2,700 people, the vast majority in China.

-Reporting by Sangmi Cha and Josh Smith; editing by Richard Pullin
+Reporting by Sangmi Cha and Josh Smith; Editing by Richard Pullin and Lincoln Feast.